-If you join a Medicare Advantage Plan, you’ll still have Medicare but you’ll get your Part A and Part B coverage from your Medicare Advantage Plan, not Original Medicare, plus you’ll usually get Medicare drug coverage (Part D) as well.
+If you join a Medicare Advantage Plan, you’ll still have Medicare.
+Still, you’ll get your Part A and Part B coverage from your Medicare Advantage Plan, not Original Medicare, plus you’ll usually get Medicare drug coverage (Part D) as well.

-MAPD plans have provider networks, so it is important to find a plan for where you live that gives you access to the providers you want to be able to get services from.
-If you choose an HMO MAPD plan, there is no cost sharing available for services from providers outside of the network.
+MAPD plans have provider networks, so it is important to find a plan for where you live that gives you access to the providers you want to get services from.
+If you choose an HMO MAPD plan, there is no cost-sharing available for services from providers outside of the network.
 If you choose a POS or PPO plan, your costs may be higher if you get services out of network.

 What’s covered by MAPD?

-These plans must provide coverage for everything Original Medicare covers (but perhaps at a different cost sharing and subject to seeing providers in network) but they may also have coverage for things Original Medicare doesn’t cover such as
+These plans must provide coverage for everything Original Medicare covers (but perhaps at a different cost-sharing and subject to seeing providers in the network), but they may also have coverage for things Original Medicare doesn’t cover, such as:

 - fitness programs (gym memberships or discounts)